rutarj/Deep-Vision-Analytics/README.md

 Object tracking in video sequences
 Applying these techniques to real-world computer vision applications (e.g., face recognition, security systems, medical imaging, robotics)

-/DeepVisionAnalytics
-├── /data                    # Sample datasets used for training and testing ├── /docs                    # Documentation and notes for reference ├── /images                  # Sample images used in exercises ├── /notebooks               # Jupyter notebooks for interactive exploration ├── /src                     # Source code for various algorithms and techniques ├── /tests                   # Unit tests for validation of the code ├── /projects                # Final project and related code └── README.md                # Project overview and instructions